Can the F-35 be one key to defending Canada against a rogue North Korean missile?

 I understand that the European Typhoon fighter carries the AIM 120, but is its C³ suite up to the standards required to integrate it into a ballistic missile defence system?
 I don’t know … my guess is that there are many people in the higher levels of the government and military who have thought long and hard about threats to Canada and continental missile defence, but I suspect that while they are being heard near the “corridors of power” I doubt that their views matter in the Prime Minister’s Office where the focus is totally on the 2019 campaign.

-The basic question is: is there a case to rethink the F-35, not just as a fighter aircraft, but as one part of bigger, comprehensive, integrated continental strategic defence project that includes Canadian satellites, shipborne, ground based and airborne radars and other sensors and a continental, allied command, control and communications (C³) superstructure for strategic defence?
+The basic question is: is there a case to rethink the F-35, not just as a fighter aircraft, but, rather, as one part of bigger, comprehensive, integrated continental strategic defence project that includes Canadian satellites, shipborne, ground-based and airborne radars and other sensors and a continental, allied command, control and communications (C³) superstructure for strategic defence?
 My suspicion is that question is not being asked at the Trudeau cabinet table … it should be.